scranton/contacts-etl-phase21/DESIGN_NOTES.md

 - If either contact lacks a clear first/last name, at least one corroborator (email/phone/address/linkedin) must match.
 - When both contacts provide first names, we only merge if the normalized names match, the pair is nickname-equivalent, or there is explicit email/LinkedIn corroboration.
 This prevents housemates sharing an address or phone from collapsing.
 - Global `require_corroborator` can tighten the rule set via `config.yaml`.
+- When multiple records contribute non-empty values for the same field (company/title/suffix/LinkedIn URL, etc.), the merge prefers LinkedIn over macOS VCF over Gmail so the most recent data flows into the consolidated row.

 **Guiding principle**: default to high precision so manual review handles the ambiguous cases.